Cortisol levels change throughout the day. But they change a lot within first hour of waking up.

-Avoiding premature awakening: If you wake during the middle of the night and plan to go back to sleep, do not begin sampling; please only begin when you are awake for the final time before you plan to get up for the day.
+Avoiding premature awakening: If you wake up in the night and plan to go back to sleep, do not begin sampling; collect only when you are awake for the final time before you plan to get up for the day.

-Refraining from dozing off: During this measurement, please do not fall back to sleep or ‘doze’ after your initial awakening.
-You can stay in bed or get out of bed but please stay awake (even if you are not fully alert) during and after the saliva sampling period.
+Refraining from dozing off: During this measurement, do not go back to sleep or ‘doze off’ after your initial awakening.
+You can stay in the bed or get out of the bed but it's best to stay awake (even if you are not fully alert) during and after the saliva sampling period.

-Except water, drinking or eating anything might affect the results.
-Here are few recommendation:
+Except water, eating or drinking anything else might affect the results.
+Here are few recommendation.

 No Coffee—as caffeine is known to affect cortisol levels (Kudielka, 2009).